amdshehab/event-visualizer/README.md

 - clone this repo
 - yarn
 - yarn start
-- Drag Nodes from the pink colored area to the plum colored area
+- Drag Nodes from the pink colored area to the plum colored area, and enjoy the experience!

 ## Running Tests